-Watch the Video – Macro Photography Tutorial – Dish Soap Bubbles
+Watch on YouTube – Macro Photography Tutorial – Dish Soap Bubbles

 One of our favourite macro photography subjects, and one of the easiest to shoot at home!
 In this macro photography tutorial we are going step by step to get some amazing macro shots from dish soap.

 Getting up close and personal with a bottle of washing up liquid can create some amazing space-like stills and video.
 Set up only takes a few minutes and you need minimal equipment, so let’s get started!

 Camera – We will be shooting on or Nikon D5600, you don’t need anything special, just a camera capable of macro.
 We will also be using a shutter release cable, but it’s not strictly necessary.

 Lenses – You will need a macro Lens.
 We will mostly be using a Tamron 90mm manual macro lens and a reversed 24mm Prime lens with an extension tube – more on reversing lenses here.